neuripsxai2021/neurips_xai_workshop_2021/README.md

    `jupyter lab`

-2. In the jupyter lab open either the toy_classification.ipynb or mnist_classification.ipynb notebooks.
+2. In the jupyter lab open the toy_classification.ipynb and mnist_classification.ipynb notebooks which contain the all the experiments from the paper.

 3. Select the xai2021 kernel.